 Safety in Cancun

 Is Cancun safe for travel vacations?
 Cancun is generally a safe place to spend your vacation.
-The crime rates here are lower compared to other places in Mexico because the government tries to make this tourist destination a safe place for tourists.
+The crime rates here are lower than other places in Mexico because the government tries to make this tourist destination safe for tourists.

 Of course, this information does not mean that you should not take precautions wherever you go.
-It is still essential to remain alert, especially when it comes to your belongings.
+It is still essential to remain alert, especially regarding your belongings.

 Safety in Tulum